Chart Color Schemes

 Point Clare is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Point Clare's dwelling structure, as per the latest Census, consisted of 85.8% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 74.2% houses and 25.9% other dwellings.
-Home ownership in Point Clare stood at 38.0%, similar to Sydney metro, with mortgaged dwellings at 36.0% and rented ones at 26.0%.
-The median monthly mortgage repayment in the area was $2,000, lower than Sydney metro's average of $2,150.
-Median weekly rent in Point Clare was recorded at $380, compared to Sydney metro's $400.
+Point Clare's dwelling structure, as per the latest Census, comprised 85.8% houses and 14.1% other dwellings.
+In contrast, Sydney metro had 74.2% houses and 25.9% other dwellings.
+Home ownership in Point Clare was 38.0%, similar to Sydney metro's level.
+Mortgaged dwellings accounted for 36.0% and rented ones for 26.0%.
+The median monthly mortgage repayment in Point Clare was $2,000, below the Sydney metro average of $2,150.
+Median weekly rent in Point Clare was $380, compared to Sydney metro's $400.
 Nationally, Point Clare's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing